eazeldon/Django-mini-project4/README.md

 •	As a site visitor, I want to be able to search for other designs if I have the design name so that I can get the pricing for them.

 ## Design
-The website is designed with the intent to give the best possible viewing experience on iPad/tablet screens, followed by laptop/desktop and the lowest priority being mobile phone viewing.
+The website is designed with the intent to give the best possible viewing experience on mobile phone screens, followed by laptop/desktop and the lowest priority being tablet viewing.
 The reason for this priority is that people to a growing extent use their mobile phones as the premiere viewing medium for sites especially to do quick research and also to have easy and usable access when they need to review available designs or request a custom design.
+The reason tablet is given lowest priority is that the expected customer would either work on e.g. interior designs on a desktop/laptop or use the phone on the go.
 The website design is intended to be straight forward, simple to navigate and understand, without any confusing elements that can distract the visitor from achieving his/her objective with visiting the site.

 ## Wireframe
 I used Balsamiq to design my wireframe.
 I used iPhone 11, iPad, and MacBook pro views to give myself an idea of what I wanted to achieve in terms of what the site visitors will see and how it should be displayed.
 I’m aware of that when implementing it will not be perfect on all screens and operating systems but rather it will be a compromise.
 As I’m using Mac and don’t have a PC the main verification, as you will be able to read under testing, has been on iOS, Mac OS for desktop using both Safari and Google Chrome browsers.
-My priority is iPad as top priority, followed by desktop/laptop and finally iPhone experience.
+My priority is iPhone as top priority, followed by desktop/laptop and finally tablet experience.
+The reasoning for that priority is given in the design explanation above.

 ## Header background Image and other images
 All images on the site are my own designs.
 This is to support the fact that the site is all about the site owner’s own designs and the showcasing of them.
 Images are intended to be shown in a manner that they attract the visitors’ attention and review without any distraction.
 The intention is to ensure that whatever time the visitor spends on the site is spent on achieving the site owner’s main purpose of the site.